Kampung Pandan

 Kampung Pandan is a village/settlement located in the Titiwangsa constituency in eastern Kuala Lumpur, Malaysia, surrounded by Ampang, Maluri, Pudu and Bukit Bintang.
 Once a small settlement, Kampung Pandan has now grown and developed tremendously.

-It used to be an area of well planned settlement (with title deed) under Rural Industrial Development Authority (RIDA) to accommodate/ relocate people who were moved from their areas of settlement for development purposes (among the areas were Maxwell Village) in the late 1960s.
+It used to be an area of well-planned settlement (with title deed) under Rural Industrial Development Authority (RIDA) to accommodate/ relocate people who were moved from their areas of settlement for development purposes (among the areas was Maxwell Village) in the late 1960s.

 Kampung Pandan was developed into two sections of the settlement namely Kampong Pandan Dalam (settlement) and Kampong Pandan Luar (commercial area or locally known as the town area).
 Along with the development of Kuala Lumpur, the area prospered.

-The settlement however seen squatter areas, inhabited by people from other Malaysian states who were looking for job opportunities in the city back in the early 1970s.
+The settlement however saw squatter areas, inhabited by people from other Malaysian states who were looking for job opportunities in the city back in the early 1970s.

-More squatter houses were built in the early 1990s as there were demand from illegal immigrants (mostly Indonesian) who worked in various industries especially the emerging commercial development (construction).
-In early 2000s, the squatter areas were demolished.
+More squatter houses were built in the early 1990s as there was demand from illegal immigrants (mostly Indonesian) who worked in various industries especially the emerging commercial development (construction).
+In the early 2000s, the squatter areas were demolished.

-The current residences in Kampung Pandan are part of the original settlement and the houses are changing (renovated/rebuilt)rapidly in terms of its designs while some retained its original design adding a quaint charm to the area.
+The current residences in Kampung Pandan are part of the original settlement and the houses are changing (renovated/rebuilt)rapidly in terms of their designs while some retained their original design adding a quaint charm to the area.

-The village has an elementary school built named Sekolah Rendah Kampong Pandan which was renamed as Sekolah Rendah Kebangsaan Tun Hussein Onn.
+The village has an elementary school built named Sekolah Rendah Kampong Pandan which was renamed Sekolah Rendah Kebangsaan Tun Hussein Onn.

-Among famous landmark in Kampung Pandan is the Mokhtar Dahari Community Square or Dataran Komuniti Mokhtar Dahari, a community square named after the famous Malaysian footballer as he used to live in Kampung Pandan and played football here.
+Among famous landmarks in Kampung Pandan is the Mokhtar Dahari Community Square or Dataran Komuniti Mokhtar Dahari, a community square named after the famous Malaysian footballer he used to live in Kampung Pandan and played football here.